 With spring in full swing, March is a wonderful time to visit Morocco.
 During this time of year, the temperatures are pleasantly warm during the day, often reaching the mid-20s Celsius (mid-70s Fahrenheit).
 This makes it an ideal time for exploring both the cities and the diverse landscapes of this captivating North African nation.
-That being said, the nighttimes can still be crisp and cool, with the temperate contrast all part of the allure.
+That being said, the nighttimes can still be crisp and cool but the temperate contrast is all part of the allure, in my opinion.

 In March, the tourist crowds that flood Morocco's most popular cities and attractions during the peak summer season have not yet arrived in full force.
 This means you can savour the architectural wonders of Marrakech and Fes with fewer people vying for the same photo opportunities.
 The exception to this is if the Easter holidays happen to fall in March, bringing a noticeable uptick in visitors.